marcmendez/Practica-CAP/README.md

 # Practica CAP

 This is a work related to the course of 'Advanced concepts of programming'.
 We will mainly deal with the topic of Continuations in Javascript and Smalltalk.
+You can find the information of the practical work proposed in the proposal1718 pdf.
 In detail, we were proposed two different exercises.

 A first exercise about implementing structures of Continuation type in Smalltalk and Javascript that simulate the behavior of functionalities of the opposite language.
 The proposal of this exercise are the following two implementations: